IronRiders/Constitution/Club Constitution.md

 ## Article 9: Amendments

 To make any amendments to this constitution, a written proposal must be presented to the current President and Advisor of the Roosevelt Robotics Club.
 Amendments can be presented by any club member.
 A decision will be made by the President and Leadership as to whether to present the amendment to the entire club.
-A simple leadership majority ratifies the amendment.

 ## Article 10: Ratification